Quality of life and management of living resources

 “contractor” may be used.

-action can be found in the ad hoc information brochure devoted to SMEs.
+[xxiii] Specific rules related to their participation in this type of action can be found in the ad hoc information brochure devoted to SMEs.

 [xxiv] A single contractor is possible in the case of Concerted Actions,